Netherlands

 Corporate - Other taxes

-VAT, known in Dutch as the Belasting over de Toegevoegde Waarde or BTW, is payable on the supply of goods and services rendered in the Netherlands as well as on the importation of goods and on the ‘intra-European’ acquisition of goods.
-There are three VAT rates, which are 21%, 9%, and 0%.
+VAT, known in Dutch as the Belasting over de Toegevoegde Waarde or btw, is payable on the supply of goods and services rendered in the Netherlands as well as on the importation of goods and on the ‘intra-European’ acquisition of goods.
+There are three VAT rates, which are 21, 9, and 0 per cent.

-The reduced 9% VAT rate is applicable on certain prime necessities, on certain energy-saving insulation activities on houses, and on certain e-publications.
+The reduced 9 per cent VAT rate is applicable on certain prime necessities, on certain energy-saving insulation activities on houses and also on certain e-publications.

-The special 0% VAT rate is applicable mainly to intra-EU supplies, supplies of goods exported outside the European Union, supplies of goods placed in bonded warehouses, services rendered in connection with the above, and certain international services.
+The special 0 per cent VAT rate is applicable mainly to intra-EU supplies, supplies of goods exported to outside the EU, supplies of goods placed in bonded warehouses, services rendered in connection with the above, and certain international services.

 The following domestic transactions are exempt from VAT:

-- The supply of immovable property two years after putting it into use and lease.
-However, if the lessee’s use of the immovable property is 90% or more for input VAT-deductible purposes, the lessor and lessee may opt to be subject to VAT on rent, in which case the lessee may deduct the VAT charged in respect of the property.
+• The supply of immovable property two years after putting it into use and lease.
+However, if the lessee’s use of the immovable property is 90 per cent or more for input VAT-deductible purposes, the lessor and lessee may opt to be subject to VAT on rent, in which case the lessee may deduct the VAT charged in respect of the property.

-Effective 1 January 2020, the Netherlands implemented the ‘EU four quick fixes’ aiming to improve the day-to-day functioning of the VAT system for EU cross-border business-to-business (B2B) trade.
-These quick fixes concern the use of the VAT identification number, call-off stock, proof of transport, and chain transactions.
-The changes have consequences for the administrative systems, VAT registrations, contracts, (electronic) documents, and invoices of entrepreneurs.
+The Netherlands implemented the ‘EU four Quick Fixes’ aiming to improve the day-to-day functioning of the VAT system for EU cross-border B2B trade.
+These Quick Fixes concern: the use of the VAT identification number, call-off stock, proof of transport and chain transactions.
+The changes have consequences for the administrative systems, VAT registrations, contracts, (electronic) documents and invoices of entrepreneurs.

 Many goods imported to the Netherlands from outside the European Union are subject to customs and excise duties.
 The tariffs and rates that apply to the different goods vary widely and change regularly.